Negative / Special Product List – Eye Opener - (Suggested to the government by Strategy India in 2013 / 2014)

-Direct selling industry is growing exponentially in India and across the world.
-The direct selling companies are engaged in a business model wherein they market and sell products manufactured by them or another company to the customers via a network of independent contractors commonly known as the "direct sellers".
+The direct selling industry is growing exponentially in India and across the world.
+Direct selling companies are engaged in a business model wherein they market and sell products manufactured by them or others to the customers via a network of independent contractors commonly known as the "direct sellers".

-While direct selling companies may sell most products and services, there are a few items that they should not be "selling" or should sell while adhering to a few conditions specified.
+While direct selling companies may sell most products and services, there are a few items they should not be "selling" or should sell while adhering to a few specified conditions.

-Strategy India, a consultancy specializing in direct selling, has developed negative product list that contains items that should not be sold by direct selling companies and a select product list with things that direct selling companies can promote conditionally.
+Strategy India, a consultancy specializing in direct selling, has developed a negative product list containing items that direct-selling companies should not sell and a list of things that direct-selling companies can promote conditionally.

-What Prompted the Development of Negative Product List?
+What prompted the development of a Negative Product List?

-Strategy India ardently studies the direct selling industry in India and evaluates 20 to 25 new MLM operations every week.
+Strategy India ardently studies the direct selling industry in India and evaluates 20 new MLM operations every week.
 Their analysis has shed light on a few interesting facts.
-Many companies engage in scams under the façade of direct selling.
+Many companies engage in scams under the guise of direct selling.
 These entities often have unsustainable business models or provide misleading website information.

 A comprehensive list of MLM scam alerts can be found on the official website of Strategy India.

-The team of Strategy India developed the negative products list in 2013 after thorough analysis.
-The research conducted provides a few fascinating insights into the characteristics of the negative products.
+The team of Strategy India developed the negative products list in 2013 after a thorough analysis.
+The research provides a few fascinating insights into the characteristics of the adverse products.

-- Items on the negative products list are used by MLM operations to cheat the common man.
+- MLM operations use items on the negative products list to cheat the commoner.

 - These products have no intrinsic value.
-They are of no use to the customers and are meant to confuse the common man, media, law enforcement agencies and the court by masquerading as direct selling businesses.
+They are useless to the customers and are meant to confuse the common man, media, law enforcement agencies and the court by masquerading as direct selling businesses.
 The MLM entities promoting the negative products try to evade the law by disguising themselves as Sustainable Direct Selling operations and Deploying MLM Compensation Plans.

-The special products list was added by Strategy India in early 2014, considering that many companies were promoting products / services which were worthless tokens for the majority of individuals purchasing them.
+The special products list was added by Strategy India in early 2014, considering that many companies were promoting products / services that were worthless tokens for most individuals purchasing them.

-In another incident, a college student from Bengaluru broke down into tears while urging team members of Strategy India to come up with a solution that would stop pyramid scams masquerading as ethical direct selling companies.
-The student in concern was arrested by the police under the P.C.M.C.
-(B) Act 1978 / Prize Chits and Money Circulation (Banning) Act 1978 because he was promoting the online training programs to multiple individuals.
+In another incident, a college student from Bengaluru broke down into tears while urging Strategy India's team members to devise a solution that would stop pyramid scams masquerading as ethical direct selling companies.
+The student in concern was arrested by the police under the PCMC (B) Act 1978 / Prize Chits and Money Circulation (Banning) Act 1978 because he promoted online training programs to multiple individuals.
 His career was over before it even started.

 A company from Chennai was selling holiday coupons at ₹5000 after purchasing them at just ₹120 from an agency.
-Moreover, the company imposed a preposterous condition that any couple wishing to utilize the coupons had to pay an additional administrative/service fee of ₹750 months in advance along with an application listing at least three likely destinations.
+Moreover, the company imposed a preposterous condition that any couple wishing to utilise the coupons had to pay an additional administrative/service fee of ₹750 months in advance and an application listing at least three likely destinations.

-The company was considering the probability that 99% of people will not avail the coupons because of unfriendly terms and conditions.
-It would allow the company to make significant profits and increase their turnover as the payout was higher for holiday coupons and vouchers sold.
+The company considered the probability that 99% of people would not avail of the coupons because of unfriendly terms and conditions.
+It would allow the company to make significant profits and increase its turnover as the payout was higher for holiday coupons and vouchers sold.

-Strategy India devised the lists to make it easy for ordinary people and direct sellers to identify the pyramid schemes and ensure that they were not cheated or misled.
+Strategy India devised lists to make it easy for ordinary people and direct sellers to identify the pyramid schemes and ensure they were not cheated or misled.

-Companies should be prohibited or restricted from selling a few products or services because of multiple reasons.
+Companies should be prohibited from selling a few products or services for multiple reasons.

 - Worthless Products / Services – Some companies sell products at exorbitant prices.
 Customers might not have bought the products at such high rates if they were not associated with the business opportunity.
-The overpriced products are used to masquerade the company as a marketing organization and prevent it from being classified as an investment scheme.
+The overpriced products are used to masquerade as a legitimate direct-selling MLM operation and prevent it from being classified as an investment scheme.

 - The Requirement of Specialized Licenses – A company may require specific licenses for selling a few products or services like insurance policies, etc.

-- Products / Services Prohibited by Law (except if registered with SEBI as a CIS) – A few products or services that companies are prohibited from selling by law.
-These include deposits or investments in farming (animal and horticulture), real estate, crowdfunding, etc.
+- Products / Services Prohibited by Law (except if registered with SEBI as a CIS) – A few products or services companies are prohibited from selling by law.
+These include deposits or investments in farming (animal and horticulture), real estate, etc.

 What is the Negative Product List?

-Strategy India defines – "Negative product list" is the list of products / services which are not to be promoted by the company deploying a Direct / Single level / Multilevel marketing compensation plan.
+Strategy India defines a "Negative product list," which is the list of products / services not to be promoted by the company deploying a direct/single level / multilevel marketing compensation plan.

-The following items are included in negative product list:
+The following items are included in the negative product list:

 - Crowdfunding ventures